 Venmo Rewards

-Venmo Rewards is a program that offers automatic cash back when users pay with the Venmo card at merchants that accept Venmo.
+Venmo Rewards is a program that offers automatic cash back when you pay with the Venmo card at merchants that accept Venmo.
 Venmo’s cardholders automatically earn cash back on qualifying purchases.
-Rewards are deposited directly into their Venmo account.
+Rewards are deposited directly into your Venmo account.
 Opt-in is not required for this service.
 The Venmo rewards merchant list and current merchant offers are shown in the Offers section of the Venmo app.

 Venmo Rewards Merchants List